-Asking questions will help you iron out wrinkles in your backstory and force you to make a decision where you otherwise would have left problems unresolved.
-It also forces you to face cliches and make up your mind of what you want from your world.
+Asking questions irons out wrinkles in your backstory and force you to make decisions where you otherwise would have left problems unresolved.
+It also forces you to face cliches and make up your mind on what you want from your world.

 The Black Knight

 - The Black Knight is a fallen and corrupted baron of the Great Kingdom.